-Join Anson Alexander for an in-depth discussion in this video Typing ergonomics, part of Typing Fundamentals.
+Join Anson Alexander for an in-depth discussion in this video Typing ergonomics, part of Learning Typing (2014).

 Learning how to type properly isn't only about speed and efficiency.
 It's also about typing in a way that ensures you're not injuring your body or developing complications, like carpel tunnel syndrome.
 When you sit down at your desk, it's important to make sure that your wrists are comfortable.
 They can be elevated just slightly or touching the table top but there should never be any weight put on the wrists.
 Elbows should never have less than a right-angle.
 To ensure that that blood flows properly to the wrists and hands.